Editor’s Note: This article was updated on January 21, 2017, first published on June 3, 2015

 How to Get Rid of Puffy Eyes and Dark Circles

-vitamin K for puffy eyes: One of the first things you should do to get rid of puffy eyes and dark circles is check your vitamin K levels, as vitamin K has been implicated in causing dark circles under the eyes.
+Vitamin K Deficiency: One of the first things you should do to get rid of puffy eyes and dark circles is check your vitamin K levels, as vitamin K has been implicated in causing dark circles under the eyes.
 A deficiency of the vitamin has been shown to be common in those who constantly battle dark circles under the eyes.
 Make sure you are getting enough vitamin K-rich anti-aging foods in your weekly diet, like leafy greens (e.g. kale, collards, and spinach), peas, and oatmeal.

-Circulation: The next thing to do to get rid of puffy eyes and dark circles is to make sure that your circulation is working properly.
-Lymphatic fluid can sometimes collect under the eyes, making them appear dark puffy eyes.
+Collection of Lymphatic Fluid: To get rid of puffy eyes and dark circles due to the collection of lymphatic fluid beneath them, improve the circulation.
 To get this fluid moving and keep it from collecting beneath the eyes, give your face a gentle massage.
-Some massage therapists specialize in facial massages—give one a try to get some ideas about how to use the same technique at home to get rid of puffy eyes and dark circles.
+Some massage therapists specialize in facial massages.
+Give one a try to get some ideas about how to use the same technique at home to get rid of puffy eyes and dark circles.
 This is also a great anti-aging tip.

-Home Remedies to Get Rid of Puffy Eyes and Dark Circles
+8 Home Remedies to Cure Puffy Eyes and Dark Circles

-• Apply a compress made from mint leaves, which are anti-bacterial and antiviral.
-Mint is also soothing to the skin, which is why it can help to get rid of puffy eyes and dark circles.
+- Apply a compress made from mint leaves; they are antibacterial and antiviral.
+Mint is also soothing to the skin, which is why it can help get rid of puffy eyes and dark circles.
 Crush some of the leaves and mix with warm water to create a paste.
 Apply the paste daily under your eyes and leave it on for about 20 minutes.

-• Place slices of raw potato under your eyes.
-Potatoes contain natural substances called catechins that are known to brighten skin, thus helping to get rid of puffy eyes and dark circles, or at least make them less visible.
+- Place slices of raw potato under your eyes.
+Potatoes contain a natural substance called catechins that are known to brighten skin, thus helping to get rid of puffy eyes and dark circles, or at least make them less visible.